DRIP: DRop unImportant data Points -- Enhancing Machine Learning Efficiency with Grad-CAM-Based Real-Time Data Prioritization for On-Device Training: Introduction

 The benefits of data selection approaches are manifold.
 By selectively retaining data, storage requirements can be significantly reduced, making it feasible for on-device storage and processing.
 This selective retention also translates to computational efficiency, as less data leads to faster retraining cycles and enables timely model updates even on resource-constrained devices.
 Additionally, by focusing on the most informative data points, the effort, and cost associated with labeling can be significantly minimized, optimizing the overall data preparation process.
 This strategy also enhances data economy by transmitting only valuable data, reducing data communication overhead, leading to energy savings and prolonged device lifetimes.
 Furthermore, concentrating on crucial data points allows the model to potentially learn more salient features, thereby improving its overall performance \cite{Wu.02.03.2022}. \\

+To address these challenges, we propose leveraging insights from the model’s internal decision-making process.
+Specifically, we use Gradient-weighted Class Activation Mapping (Grad-CAM), a technique originally developed to visualize model predictions, as the foundation for quantifying and prioritizing data points during streaming.
 This raises the central research question of our study: How can selective, streaming data storage using a Grad-CAM-based scoring system improve model accuracy and reduce memory requirements for machine learning on devices in resource-constrained environments, while reducing labeling overhead without compromising model performance? \\

-This paper delves into this challenge and presents a novel algorithm that employs Gradient-weighted Class Activation Mapping (Grad-CAM) to make informed decisions about data retention \cite{Jahmunah.2022}.
+This paper delves into this challenge and presents a novel algorithm that employs Grad-CAM to make informed decisions about data retention \cite{Jahmunah.2022}.
 The motivation for this research stems from the increasing need for efficient data management in embedded machine learning (tinyML) \cite{Plancher}.
 Traditional data retention methods are inadequate for embedded applications, necessitating a novel approach to ensure both storage efficiency and model accuracy.
-Our proposed method calculates a distinct metric, termed the DRIPScore (DRIPS), which quantifies the relevance of each data point in the context of model training and performance.
+Our proposed method calculates a distinct metric, termed the DRIP Score (DRIPS), which quantifies the relevance of each data point in the context of model training and performance.
 Using this metric, the algorithm can dynamically assess the significance of a streaming data point and make decisions about its retention. \\

 The distinct novelty of our approach doesn't only include its online decision-making capability but also in its innovative application of the Grad-CAM technique.
 While Grad-CAM is a well-established method for visualizing model decisions, its application in the domain of data retention was not yet explored.
 Furthermore, our method introduces a novel computation derived from the Grad-CAM outputs, offering a fresh perspective on how these visualizations can be quantified and utilized for practical decision-making in data selection, especially for on-device training scenarios\cite{Sharma.2021}. \\